hamlet2k/SphereConnect/docs/project/project_data_structures.md

   - Defines relative seniority of ranks in a guild.
   - **Convention**: lower number = higher rank (e.g., Commander = 1, Recruit = 6).
   - Used by the UI for auto-select behavior:
-    - When a rank is chosen, all ranks with the **same or higher number** (i.e., equal or lower in hierarchy) are auto-selected.
+    - When a rank is chosen, all ranks with the **same or lower number** (i.e., equal or higher in hierarchy) are auto-selected.
-    - Example: selecting CO (3) selects all CO's, XO (4), NCO (5), and Recruit (6).
+    - Example: selecting CO (3) selects XO (2), Commander (1).
     - Users can override by manually unchecking ranks after auto-selection.
     - Backend stores only the explicit flat list of `allowed_ranks[]`; hierarchy is a UI convenience.
+ - **Deletion rules**:
+    - Prevent deletion if any users are currently assigned to the rank.
+    - If no users assigned, allow deletion, and automatically strip the rank ID from all objectives’ `allowed_ranks`.
+    - If an objective ends up with no ranks left, it becomes visible only to `super_admin`.
+    - Deleted rank IDs are filtered out of all API responses.

 ### Access Levels
 - `id`: UUID.